 There is also a very family friendly cycle trail at Lough Key which is perfectly suited to families with kids bikes, bikes with child seats or tag-a-longs.
 As these trails are completely traffic-free, they are a great place to teach your children to cycle and grow their confidence on a bike.

-You might also enjoy reading 10 Unusual Activities and Things to do at Lough Key Forest and Activity Park
+You May Also Enjoy 10 Unusual Activities and Things to do at Lough Key Forest and Activity Park

 Clontarf Seafront and St. Anne’s Park, Dublin